Moduli spaces of semitoric systems: Construction of metric and statement of main theorem

+Notice $x^{-2}\in L^1 (\mu,\R)$ and $g_0=\frac{\mathrm{d}\nu_0}{\mathrm{d}\mu} (x,0)$ is bounded and bounded away from zero on compact intervals.
+Thus, the measure $\nu_0$ is an admissible measure on $\R^2$. \end{example} When only considering compact semitoric systems one can use the Lebesgue measure on $\R^2$ instead to produce a metric which induces the same topology, see Remark~\ref{rmk_cpt}.

-We say that a measurable map $T:\R^2\to\R^2$ a \emph{vertical transformation} if the action of $T$ does not change the $x$-coordinate of any point and vertical distances are invariant under $T$.
-That is, for any points $p_1,p_2\in\R^2$ we have that $\pi_1\circ T(p_1)=p_1$ and Part \ref{part_admmeastwo} of Definition \ref{def_adm} implies that the measure is invariant under vertical transformations and part \ref{part_admmeasthree} will force the sets we are interested in (convex sets which have a finite height at every $x$-value) to have finite measure.
-There is an example of such a measure in Section \ref{subsec_poly}.
+We say that a map $T:\R^2\to\R^2$ is a \emph{vertical transformation} if it is of the form $T(x,y) = (x, y + f(x))$ where $f\colon\R\to\R$ is a measurable function.
+Part~\eqref{part_admmeastwo} of Definition~\ref{def_adm} implies that the measure is invariant under vertical transformations and part~\eqref{part_admmeasthree} will force convex sets with finite height at every $x$-value to have finite measure.

 \begin{prop} Suppose that $\nu$ is an admissible measure on $\R^2$ and $\De\in\poly$.
 Then $\De$ has everywhere finite height if and only if $\nu(\De)<\infty$. \end{prop}